 Either way, you incur a cost and this is why it’s so vital to understand as much as you can about how you will use your membership site before investing in a solution.
 There’s nothing worse than leaving thousands of dollars on the table every month because you’re stuck with limiting technology.

 Secret 2: Monetize Existing Customers

 As marketers, we spend a lot time and money searching for qualified traffic and refining our sales message in order to increase conversions.
-All this effort is driven by the knowledge that the more we know about someone, the better chance we have to know what they want and the more closely our offer aligns with want they want, the more likely they are to buy.
+All this effort is driven by the knowledge that the more we know about someone, the better chance we have to know what they want.
+The more closely our offer aligns with what prospective customers want, the more likely they are to buy.

 Who do we know more about than our own customers?
 No one!

 So why not sell additional products or services to them?

 In a lot of cases we don’t do this because of technical limitations… and sometimes laziness.
 I can’t help you with the laziness part, but I can recommend that at the very least, use a membership solution that allows you to dynamically display relevant offers to your customers based on their purchase history.